apache/yunikorn-site/docs/user_guide/resource_quota_mgmt.md

 ```

 This configuration places an application based on the `tag` rule.
-The tag selected is the `namespace` tag which is automatically added by the k8-shim to all applications that get created.
+The tag selected is the `namespace` tag which is automatically added by the k8s shim to all applications that get created.
 The `create` flag is set to true which will trigger the creation of the queue with the same name as the namespace if it does not exist.

 Applications within the automatically created child queues will be sorted based sorting policy set on the parent queue.